More Like This

 Where to stay while diving in Jeddah

-Jeddah is home to many diving resorts and hotels situated at the city’s marinas.
+Jeddah is home to many diving resorts and hotels in the city’s marinas.

 Farasan Island and Marine Sanctuary